vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/satyanArAyaNa-shAstrI/let_go/01_siddhAnta_-_THEORY/04_avasthA-traya-parIxA.md

 **Jāgarita-sthānaḥ bahiḥ-prajñaḥ sapta-aṅga ēkōnaviṁśati mukhaḥ sthūla-bhuk-vaiśvānaraḥ prathamaḥ pādaḥ.     (**Māṇḍūkya Upaniṣad 3)

-He is identified as **Vaiśvānara.** His sphere of activity is the Waking State**.** He is conscious of the external world of objects.
+He is identified as **Vaiśvānara.** His sphere of activity is the Waking State.
+He is conscious of the external world of objects.
 He has seven limbs and nineteen outlets.
 He enjoys the gross objects of the world.
 The nineteen outlets of the waking state are – the five organs of perception, the five organs of action, the five aspects of our vital breath – Prāṇa (Prāṇa, Apāna, Vyāna, Samāna, and Udāna), the Mind, the Intellect, Egoity (Ahankāra) and Citta.
 If any one of them is missing, our experience of the world shall, to that degree, become imperfect.
 In the waking state, we are outwardly conscious and are enjoying gross objects of the world through the above gateways.

 Let us not worry about the details as they are not very important to our study.
 This is one aspect of me which is called Jāgṛth Avastha.
 I have a world outside of me, the details of which I can capture through the five sense organs.
 I am a perceiver of the outside world.
 Having perceived, I apply likes and dislikes such as-this is a good carpet that is a bad carpet, he is a fine person, he is not a fine person, etc. These are called rāga-dveṣa.
 Having perceived the world outside of me, I begin to choose and select.
 This facet of mine is called **Jñātṛtva - ज्ञातृत्व** –the knower's capacity, the seer's capacity.